 The passion that fuels blue-collar life runs deep.
 And much of it starts with the heavy equipment that powers the Dirt World's construction sector.
 From the small but mighty skid steer to massive excavators, Big Iron makes construction possible.

-Whether you’re already hooked on the 5 a.m. rumble of diesel engines or toying with the idea of a career in the trades, this brief introduction to the types of machines used in construction is an excellent place to start learning more about the Dirt World.
+Whether you're already hooked on the 7 a.m. rumble of diesel engines or just starting to think of a career in the trades, it's smart to get acquainted with the types of machines contractors use to do construction projects in the Dirt World.

-The skid steer is a small, extremely versatile piece of compact equipment that can be found on all sizes of construction sites.
+The skid steer is a compact, versatile piece of equipment that you can find on all sizes of construction sites.
 While it comes standard with a bucket, the bucket can be quickly replaced with any one of dozens of attachments.
 Whatever you need it to do, this machine probably has an attachment for it, including demolition, snow, and debris removal, grading and backfilling, mowing, and landscaping.